The Longest Johns: Career

 In October 2019, the band announced that Cornish would be leaving the band to focus on her other band, The Norfolk Broads.

 On 10 June 2020 the band released their third studio album, Cures What Ails Ya.

 In June 2021, the band recorded their fourth studio album.
 On 20 October they announced that the title of the album would be Smoke & Oakum, and that it would be released on 21 January 2022.

-On 6 December 2021, they participated in The Yogscast's Jingle Jam livestream, performing a mixture of shanties and cover versions of popular music and Yogscast original music.
+Since 2021, they've participated in The Yogscast's annual Jingle Jam charity fundraiser, performing a mixture of shanties and cover versions of popular music and Yogscast original music.

-On 10 December 2022, they participated in The Yogscast's Jingle Jam livestream again, performing more shanties and covers.
+On 1 May 2023, the band announced the departure of founding member Dave Robinson.

+On 9 February 2024 the band released their fifth studio album, Voyage.

 Recordings

-The band has self-released four albums and several EPs: EP Bones in the Ocean (2013), Written in Salt (2016), Between Wind and Water (2018), Cures What Ails Ya (2020), and Smoke & Oakum (2022).
+The band has released seven albums and several EPs and other collections: EP Bones in the Ocean (2013), Written in Salt (2016), Between Wind and Water (2018), Cures What Ails Ya (2020), Smoke & Oakum (2022), Voyage (2024), Caught in the Net (2024) and Pieces of Eight (2025).

 Between Wind and Water was released on 19 June 2018 by the band through Bandcamp.
 The album includes 15 tracks with traditional songs and original compositions.

 Cures What Ails Ya was released in 2020 by the band and includes a mix of traditional tunes and their band's own compositions.
 In a review Mike Davies stated the band takes a "irreverent and playful approach to the tradition."
 Tunes such as "Got No Beard" and "Hoist up the Thing" are humorous in nature.
 Their original tune "Fire and Flame" tells the story of Halifax Explosion, a 1917 maritime disaster which took place in Halifax, Nova Scotia, Canada.

 In 2021, the band released Land Shanties as a partnership with Suzuki which was described as, "the genre-defining Land Shanties album—the soundtrack to the Suzuki Vitara.
 Capturing all the fun and adventure of the high seas on the highways, Land Shanties is a concept album following one hero's quest to buy almond milk for his sweetheart."

 The band collaborated with shanty punk band Skinny Lister on their 2021 single "Damn the Amsterdam".